Best Epiphone Les Pauls for Beginners

 These packs are especially smart for parents who aren’t totally convinced that their wannabe Jimi Hendrix is going to stick with the instrument.
 You get the quality you need to give a guitar student an excellent shot at success, but you won’t be out a ton of cash if things don’t work out.

-For the typical beginner, in my opinion the Les Paul Performance Pack is your best bet.
+For the typical beginner, in my opinion the Les Paul Player Pack is your best bet.
 This includes the Epi Les Paul Special II LE electric guitar, a solid instrument to get you started.
 It has a pair of hot humbuckers for that rich tone you expect from a Les Paul, and that classic shape Gibson made famous.
 Of course there are a few corners cut to keep it under budget, but this guitar is more than good enough to get you started.

 Also included is a chromatic tuner, strap, cable, picks and gig bag.